RegulatableML/RegulatableML.github.io/content/_index.md

 - Theoretical and/or empirical studies to highlight the operational gaps between existing regulations and SOTA ML research;
 - Evaluation and auditing frameworks for ensuring that ML models are in compliance with regulatory guidelines;
 - Theoretical and/or empirical studies to highlight tensions between different desiderata (e.g., fairness, explainability, privacy) of ML models outlined by various regulatory frameworks;
-- Novel algorithmic frameworks to operationalize the right to explanation, the right to privacy, the right to be forgotten, and to ensure fairness and robustness of ML models.
+- Novel algorithmic frameworks to operationalize the right to explanation, the right to privacy, the right to be forgotten, and to ensure fairness and robustness of ML models;
+- New regulation challenges posed by emerging large generative models and methods to mitigate them.

 ## Important Dates